ba-st/Superluminal/docs/reference/API-Client.md

 ## Pooling

+Every time an API call is made, if a new authority and port is used for the invocation the API client will create a connection pool.

-By default, an API client will lazily create a pool for each authority and port used in an invocation.
-Currently, each pool has at least a connection alive with a maximum of 5 connections.
+Currently, each pool created has at least one connection alive with a maximum of 5 connections.

 On API client disposition all the connections in the pool are closed.